Last Updated on March 21, 2021 by Shaun Snapp

 “This year at ASUG Annual Conference and Sapphire Now, he announced that Florida Crystals had pulled off an upgrade to S/4HANA and Simple Finance 2.0 in just four weeks.” – ASUG

 This is another one of the silly claims.
 This brings the Florida Crystals under suspicion as a client that received something in return for the claim.
-Once a company claims to be able to do something that is not possible, it does bring up the question of why they did it.
+Once a company claims to do something that is not possible, it does bring up the question of why they did it.
 So let us review some of the quotes from Florida Crystals.

 Florida Crystals Chose S/4HANA Because it is not a Development Shop?